Average Salary UK

 Average Pay Rise UK

-According to NimbleFins analysis of labour market data from the ONS, the average pay rise in 2024 was 2.2%.
-This figure reflects regular pay for the whole economy, seasonally adjusted.
+According to NimbleFins analysis of labour market data from the ONS, the average pay rise in 2025 was 9.1% for 2025 through October.
+This figure reflects average weekly earnings in Great Britain, seasonally adjusted.

 Average Household Income UK